appwrite/appwrite/CONTRIBUTING.md

 Appwrite uses a package manager for managing code dependencies for both backend and frontend development.
 We try our best to avoid creating any unnecessary and any new dependency to the project is subjected to a lead developer review and approval.

-Many of Appwrite's internal modules are also used as dependencies to allow other Appwrite's projects to reuse them and as a way to contribute them back to the community.
+Many of Appwrite's internal modules are also used as dependencies to allow other Appwrite's projects to reuse them and to contribute them back to the community.

 Appwrite uses PHP's Composer for managing dependencies on the server-side and JS NPM for managing dependencies on the frontend side.